 - Reduce the symptoms associated with Autoimmune Disease

 - Restart your immune system

 An AIP diet plan is split into two phases: the elimination phase and the reintroduction phase.

 Phase 1: Elimination

 Most experts recommend a thirty-day cleanse, but you could extend this phase all the way to 90 days.

 During this time you eliminate all foods suspected of causing inflammation.
 These include grains, legumes, dairy, sugars, alcohol, nightshades, additives, and others.

-AIP also recommends eating more nutrient-dense foods like[*]:
+The standard AIP meal plan also recommends eating more nutrient-dense foods like:

 - Bone broth